 Our Executive Director Kirk Bauer was joined by Executive Director of Northeast Passage, Jill Gravink, to kick things off at the Opening Reception.
 Their remarks reflected on the progress made in the industry over the years, in particular the advances in adaptive sports equipment and the professionalization of adaptive instruction that have made activities safer and more accessible.

 Click to learn more!

-Sign Up to Receive a Save The Date for 2018
+Sign Up to Receive Information about the 2018 Conference

 If you have questions about this or future conferences, please email Julianne Mills or call 301-217-9839.